asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP2_Seurat_Monocle/README.md

 cds <- learn_graph(cds)
 ```

-From Seurat clustering results and gene expression.
+From Seurat clustering results and gene expression patterns, determine a root cluster of the trajectory.
-Determine the clustering to be root.
 Here, cluster 9 was used as the root cluster and the psudotime was calculated by obtaining the spot of the centre of gravity of cluster 9 as the root.

 ``` R:Seurat_Moncole.R